x-atlas-consortia/hra-pop/output-data/v0.5.2/REPORTS.md

 } AS %distances

 WITH {
-  SELECT ?corridor ?dataset ?tool ?corridor_tool ?similarity WHERE {
+  SELECT ?sex ?corridor ?dataset ?tool ?corridor_tool ?similarity WHERE {
     GRAPH HRApop: {
       ?dataset a ccf:Dataset .